Frequently asked questions

 How do I book an appointment online?

-Can I also book by phone?
+Can I still book by phone?

-Do you offer walk-in hours?
+Do you have walk-in hours?

 Costs & Billing

-Which tests do I have to pay for myself?
+What do I have to pay for myself?

 Accessibility & Language

-Is the practice accessible for people with disabilities?
+Is the practice accessible?

-Do you offer interpreting services?
+Do you offer interpreting?

-What about sensory accessibility (e.g. neurodivergence)?
+What about sensory needs (e.g. neurodivergence)?

 Queer & Trans-Specific Questions

-Do you offer trans-affirming medical care?
+Do you offer trans-affirmative care?

-What about the restroom situation?
+What about the toilets?

-Do you offer queer-inclusive sexual health counseling?
+Do you offer queer-sensitive sexual health counseling?

 Anonymous & Sensitive Treatments

-How does an anonymous HIV/STI test work?
+How does anonymous HIV/STI testing work?

-What happens during a PrEP appointment?
+What happens during PrEP care?

-See our section on PrEP for details.
+Check out our dedicated PrEP section for details.

 Do I have to give my real name?